agrc/metadata-asset-tracking-tool/metadata/health/health_care_facilities.md

 ### What is the purpose of the dataset?

-This dataset may be used to find addresses of healthcare facilities and serves as a mapping tool for many information pages and find-a-doctor lookups.
+This dataset may be used to find the locations of healthcare facilities and serves as a mapping tool for many information pages and find-a-doctor lookups.
 Further healthcare-related data can be found in the [Health Data Index](https://gis.utah.gov/products/sgid/health/).

 ### What does the dataset represent?